TODAY Food stylist and recipe developer Carrie Parente shares her top tips for making a perfect plate of chicken wings every time.

-So my other favorite technique for cooking wings is to use the oven.
+My other favorite technique for cooking wings is to use the oven.
+And it works all year round.

 A great chicken wing has crispy skin, which is easier said than done, especially in the oven.
 One of the biggest mistakes people make is saucing their wings before putting them in the oven.
 The real key to crispy, oven-baked chicken wings is making sure the skin is totally dry, which requires a little patience.